 Mike Dasher, Board Member

-Mike was born in Toledo, Ohio and moved to North Carolina in 1989.
+Mike was born in Toledo, Ohio, and moved to North Carolina in 1989.
 He and his wife, Selbe Bartlett, arrived in Chatham County in 2004.
 Mike is a builder and developer and also serves as a Chatham County Commissioner.
 He is a graduate of Barton College where he earned degrees in Political Science and Finance.
-After college Mike joined AmeriCorps and spent a year building houses with Habitat for Humanity, and discovered a passion for building, service, and for creating community.
-He continued working for Habitat for Humanity for another 6 years, and eventually founded his own company to develop smart, sustainable communities.
-Mike enjoys spending time with his two children, both of whom attend Willow Oak Montessori.
+After college, Mike joined AmeriCorps and spent a year building houses with Habitat for Humanity and discovered a passion for building, service, and creating community.
+He continued working for Habitat for Humanity for another 6 years and eventually founded his own company to develop smart, sustainable communities.
+Mike enjoys spending time with his two children, both of whom attended Willow Oak Montessori.
 Mike and Selbe have found the Montessori principles reflect their core values of trust, respect, mindfulness, and community.

 Jordynn was attracted to Montessori education from the time she first encountered Willow Oak students who launched a small coffee stand outside the school at its prior location (the BOLD building) across from her children’s preschool.
 When her daughter enrolled at WOM for first grade, it was an immediate fit, and her younger son joined Children’s House the following year.
 Jordynn’s background is in post-secondary education.
 She has a PhD in English Rhetoric and Composition from Pennsylvania State University and has taught professional writing and rhetoric at UNC-Chapel Hill for 17 years.
 Her academic research highlights the persuasive strategies used in science and health communication, with current interests in how neuroscience research is shaping public education policy.
 In her spare time, she enjoys working in her native plant and vegetable garden and doing craft projects with her two children, both WOM students.